Jeremy Joyner White: Early life

-Ikechukwu Obiaya, his biographer, states that "Dr White was the only child of Francis W. J. White and Audrey Mary White.
+Ikechukwu Obiaya, his biographer, states that "White was the only child of Francis W. J. White and Audrey Mary White.
 Francis W. J. White, of Irish origin, was a colonel in the British army and was stationed in Aldershot at the time.
 Audrey Mary White née Raymond, Jeremy's mother, was English, the daughter of an Anglican pastor.
 Both parents were practicing Anglicans and persons of deep faith as well as of great human and Christian virtues.
 They gave their son a good education, and it was in this home that Jeremy's natural virtues were formed.
 He learnt from them a sense of discipline, good human manners, the spirit of temperance and a firm faith in God."

 Although White was born into an Anglican family, he converted to the Catholic faith in 1959 after studying Catholic doctrine at Netherhall House, a residence for students in London placed under the pastoral care of the Prelature of Opus Dei.

-An African educationist
+White's secondary education took place at Wellington College.
+He went on to study at Cambridge University where in 1959 he obtained a bachelor's degree in History and Modern Languages.

+Career

+Kenya

-That same year, he went to Nairobi, Kenya, to join the foundational teaching staff of Strathmore College (now Strathmore School) – the first inter-racial college in Africa.
-It was there that he came to believe that God was calling him to give himself in Opus Dei, seeking sanctity in the midst of the world and filling professional work with God's light and love.
+In 1959, White went to Nairobi, Kenya, to join the foundational teaching staff of Strathmore College (now Strathmore School) – the first inter-racial college in Africa.
 On 20 October 1965, White arrived in Nigeria (from Kenya) to start, with others, the apostolic work of Opus Dei.
 Albert Alos recounts their arrival thus in his book: Sowing the Seed, Personal Memories of the First Ten Years of Opus Dei in Nigeria (1965–75): "On Wednesday, 20th of October, 1965, Fr.
 Joseph and Jeremy took an Ethiopian Airlines’ plane in Nairobi that was coming from Dar es Salaam.
 From its incredible early beginnings in 1945, Ethiopian Airlines had enjoyed the highest prestige and reputation.
 Fr.
 Joseph and Jeremy were therefore surprised that the 7.30 am flight was announced to be delayed till 9 am....
 They then flew to West Africa and landed in Lagos at 4 pm, where Fr.
 Joseph and Jeremy left the politicians behind en route to Accra.
 At the Lagos airport, there was neither a red carpet nor a musical band waiting for them.
 The airport was full of people, and they heard words in English and in all sorts of Nigerian dialects.
 They were happy to step on Nigerian soil....
 Early in the morning of the 21st they took a taxi to St. Agnes Technical Teaching College where Fr.
 Joseph celebrated Holy Mass.
 The taxi driver decided to join Jeremy in attending Mass.
 From there, they took an 8:30 am flight to Ibadan..."